jaredly/j3/Roadmap.md

 - [ ] backspace should joiiiin
 - [x] invalid syntax should be allowwwwwed (made a new kind of node, a "badsyntax" or sth)
 - [x] basic left & rightttt

+## Ok but let's do prettier.
+so updateStore should include a list of paths, so we know who to recalculate.

+- [x] figure out a little multiline
+- [x] actually compute the whatsits
+- [x] try out better hugging
+- [x] oh lets get rainbow parens prolly

+so good

+## More nav and stuff

 - [ ] left & right outside of a list
   - [ ] this means we need the concept of focusing the start / end of a listylisty (and a non-idx IdentifierLike)

-Ok but let's do prettier.
-so updateStore should include a list of paths, so we know who to recalculate.

-- [x] figure out a little multiline
-- [ ] actually compute the whatsits
-- [ ] try out better hugging
-- [ ] oh lets get rainbow parens prolly